Germany expects fair result in Deutsche Bank U.S. mortgages case

-BERLIN Germany's Finance Ministry said on Friday it expected a fair result to a U.S. investigation into Deutsche Bank's (DBKGn.DE) selling of mortgage-backed securities.
+BERLIN (Reuters) - Germany's Finance Ministry said on Friday it expected a fair result to a U.S. investigation into Deutsche Bank's (DBKGn.DE) selling of mortgage-backed securities.

 "The government is aware that the U.S. authorities have agreed similar settlement payments with other credit institutions," Finance Ministry spokeswoman Friederike von Tiesenhausen told a regular government news conference.